Nexmo/nexmo-developer/_documentation/en/client-sdk/setup/set-up-push-notifications/android.md

 [JWTs](https://jwt.io) are used to authenticate a user into the Client SDK.

 To generate a `VONAGE_JWT` run the following command.
-Remember to replace the `VONAGE_APP_ID` with iid of your vonagee application:
+Remember to replace the `VONAGE_APP_ID` with id of your vonagee application:

 ```bash
 nexmo jwt:generate ./private.key exp=$(($(date +%s)+86400)) acl='{"paths":{"/*/users/**":{},"/*/conversations/**":{},"/*/sessions/**":{},"/*/devices/**":{},"/*/image/**":{},"/*/media/**":{},"/*/applications/**":{},"/*/push/**":{},"/*/knocking/**":{}}}' application_id=VONAGE_APP_ID